-Creating a daily routine, especially if you’re a stay at home mom, might seem like a pointless task.
-If you’re in survival mode, just trying to make it to bedtime, how’s a routine going to help you?
+Creating routines for moms, especially if you’re a stay at home mom, might seem like a pointless task.
+If you’re in survival mode, just trying to make it to bedtime, how can you create a daily routine, let alone use one effectively???

 Bottom line, when I was working, I had routines.
 I had plans.
-I had to in order to stay organized.
+I had schedules in order to stay organized.

-Use a planner, even when you don’t leave the house
+Use a planner, even when you don’t leave your home

 Writing things down in a planner helps you organize your day.
 It also helps you remember upcoming appointments.